The free elastic flow for closed planar curves: Introduction

-It is not known whether or not there are further special solutions, for example translators, to the free elastic flow.
-The known solutions however already beg the stability question: If a free elastic flow is close to a multiply-covered circle in a scale-invariant sense, is it asymptotic to a circle?
+Even among open curves, only stationary solutions are added to the list: straight lines and rectangular elasticae.
+It is not known whether or not there are further non-trivial special solutions, in particular translators.
+In the closed case, the known solutions already beg the stability question: If a free elastic flow is close to a multiply-covered circle in a scale-invariant sense, is it asymptotic to a multiply-covered circle?
 Our main result answers this question in the positive.
+We emphasise that the stability of multiply-covered circles is in general a delicate issue.

+We also mention that the free elastic flow is previously studied in \cite{WW17} for open curves subject to a free boundary condition on parallel lines.
+This class admits stationary solutions such as straight lines, thus being significantly different from our setting.
+In \cite[Theorem 1.4]{WW17} stability of straight segments is obtained.